ckeditor/ckeditor4/tests/plugins/widget/manual/partialmask.md

 **Note:**

-**Please test with dev tools open and after each step check mask size and alignment.
+**Please test with dev tools open and after each step check mask size and position.
 Each time it should adjust to the changes made.**

 Expected and unexpected results are always the same: